 Are you running to be a Member of the House of Commons?

-If elected to the House of Commons, you will be subject to the Conflict of Interest Code for Members of the House of Commons.
+Did you know that if you are elected to the House of Commons, you will be subject to the Conflict of Interest Code for Members of the House of Commons?

-What information must be disclosed to the Commissioner?
+What information will I have to provide to the Commissioner?

-Within 60 days of your name being published in the Canada Gazette as a new Member, you will be required to disclose certain private information about your income, liabilities and other holdings to the Office.
+Within 60 days of your name being published in the Canada Gazette following your election or re-election as a Member, you will be required to inform the Office about your income, assets, liabilities, and other financial holdings.
 The form to provide this information is available here.

 What about my spouse and family?

-Your spouse and dependent children will also have to disclose the same information to the Office within the same 60-day period as you.
+If you are elected, your spouse and dependent children will also have to provide the same information to the Office within the 60-day period.
 The same form can be used.

 Will any of this become public?

 Only general information will be made public, as required under section 24 of the Code.
-You will be assigned an advisor who will prepare a summary of information requiring public disclosure and send it to you for review.
-Once you have reviewed, signed and submitted the summary to the Office, it will be posted in the public registry.
+You will be assigned an advisor who will prepare a summary of the information requiring public declaration and send it to you for review.
+Once you have reviewed, signed, and submitted your summary to the Office, it will be posted on the public registry.
 The information will be removed when you stop being a Member, for example at the time the next general election is called.

-What else do I have to disclose to the Office?
+What other information will I have to provide to the Office?

-On an ongoing basis, you will have to disclose to the Office any changes to your assets or liabilities, outside activities or life changes such as getting married or having a child.
+On an ongoing basis, you will have to tell the Office about any changes to your assets or liabilities, outside activities or life changes, such as getting married or having a child.

 What about gifts?

-Members of the House of Commons may receive gifts.
-These could include consumer goods, invitations to receptions and galas, or tickets to sporting events.
-All gifts are subject to an acceptability test and must be publicly disclosed if they are worth $200 or more.
+There are rules on what sorts of gifts Members of the House of Commons may or may not accept.
+As a Member, you may be offered consumer goods, invitations to receptions and galas, or tickets to sporting events.
+All gifts are subject to an acceptability test.
+Accepted gifts must be publicly declared if they are worth $200 or more.

 What if I am made a parliamentary secretary or minister?

-In addition to your obligations under the Code, as a parliamentary secretary or minister you would have additional requirements under the Conflict of Interest Act.
-For example, you would be prohibited from holding controlled assets such as stocks.
-The website includes more information about the Act.
+If you are appointed as a parliamentary secretary or minister, you would have additional requirements under the Conflict of Interest Act.
+For example, you would be prohibited from holding certain types of assets whose value could be affected by government decisions, such as stocks or bonds.
+Please check the website for more information about the Act.